Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

 \subsubsection{Disruptive Merger}

-In cases in which an inspiraling CO will disrupt the core of its stellar companion prior to merging with it, an accretion disk will be formed.
-When the tidal radius is greater than the size of the stellar core,
+In cases in which an inspiraling compact object will disrupt the core of its stellar companion prior to merging with it, an accretion disk will be formed.
+This occurs when the tidal radius is greater than the size of the stellar core, therefore

-causing material to be dynamically stripped from the core and ejected by tidal torques through the outer Lagrange points, transporting angular momentum and forming an extended centrifugally supported structure.
+causing material to be dynamically stripped from the core and ejected by tidal torques through the outer Lagrange points, transporting angular momentum and forming an extended centrifugally supported structure \citep{2016ApJ...823..113P}.